topspin/topspin-wordpress/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed the plugin upgrading check function
+* Added caching for the poster_image_source from the API to the database (new field in the items table)
+* Updated the default item images to pull the size according to the poster_image_source (updated template files)

 = 3.1 =
 * Added automatic selection of the Artist ID based on the API User and API Key
-* Added ability for users with multiple Artist IDs related to their API User / Key combo to select which artist to use *ÊAdded Simplified Template option for table-based template structure (ideal for out-of-the-box usage with little or no customization requirements)
+* Added ability for users with multiple Artist IDs related to their API User / Key combo to select which artist to use
+* Added Simplified Template option for table-based template structure (ideal for out-of-the-box usage with little or no customization requirements)
 * Added Topspin's additional images sizes to the local cache instead of just using the full-size image for everything.
 Should give a significant increase in performance and decrease in load-times for users with large original images and/or lots of products.
 * Updated template structure to include sub-directories and the ability to have and select from a set group of multiple templates
 * Updated documentation with regards to new template structure and customization